DailyDilemma/COMP4350/docs/readme.md

 iteration it will be deployed to AWS and full deployment instructions should be available then.

 To start, load the ListAssist solution in Visual Studio 2015.
-From there...
+From there follow the instructions for the module you want to use.

 ###ListAssist (Web Application)
 - With the ListAssist project set as the startup project (should be by default),